• Skip to primary navigation

 • You can use either butter or baking spread for the biscuit base, I find that baking spread makes the cheesecake easier to remove from the tin as it doesn't make the base set as solidly.

 • Mixed spice is a British spice blend containing cinnamon, coriander seed, nutmeg, clove, pimento and ginger.
-If you can't get hold of it, use a Pumpkin Spice mix instead.
+If you can't get hold of it, use a Pumpkin Spice mix instead, or a blend of the above spices.

 • You can find lots of answers to common no bake cheesecake questions on my How To Make A No Bake Cheesecake guide.
 If you've never made a no bake cheesecake before, I highly recommend reading through my guide first!